 Dealing With The Possible

 It’s hard to make a case for consolidation in Memphis and Shelby County.
-The government structure here is already remarkable simple – seven cities and a county.
+The government structure here is already remarkably simple – seven cities and a county.
 For example, Louisville/Jefferson County has 80 incorporated towns and cities that remain in place despite consolidation.

 Also, Shelby County, with 70% of the MSA’s population, is a de facto regional government, and because of it, it can be the platform for improving the economy, increasing the population, executing an economic development plan, and more.